walan981/walan981/README.md

 🛩️ Pilot student

-🔭 Nowadays I'm learning PHP and developing projects in React and NextJS.
+🔭 Nowadays I'm learning VueJS and developing projects in React and NextJS.
 The last one was the webapp <a href='https://nextjs-coinfetch.vercel.app/'>Coinfetch</a>.
+My most exciting project right now is the social network <a href='https://instagram-v2-psi.vercel.app/meupet'>meuPet</a>.
+Come and check them!

 💬 I'm attracted in solving programming challenges and seeking to start into the tech market asap.
 If you want to chat with me, don't hesitate to get in touch!